anticaleksa1509/Food-Ordering-FullStack/README.md

-The Food Ordering System enables customers and administrators to manage food delivery orders through a microservice architecture.
+The Food Ordering System enables customers and administrators to manage food delivery orders.

 Core features: